oleg-nenashev/workshop-aws-mocks-as-code/README.md

 ## Copyright Notice

-The recent version of this demo includes samples created by @oleg-nenashev while working at Gradle, Inc/
+The recent version of this demo includes some samples created by @oleg-nenashev while working for Gradle, Inc.

 Gradle®, Develocity®, Build Scan®, and the Gradlephant logo are registered trademarks of Gradle, Inc. "Gradle" means "Gradle Build Tool" and does not reference Gradle, Inc. and/or its subsidiaries.